NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 ~~~~
  $  ${HBASE_HOME}/bin/hbase --config /etc/hbase-conf hbck -j ~/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar
 ~~~~
-where in the above, `/etc/hbase-conf` is where the deploy's configuration lives.
+where `/etc/hbase-conf` is assumed to be the path where the hbase configuration directory of the deployment resides.
-The _HBCK2_ jar is at `~/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar`.
+Also, the _HBCK2_ jar is assumed to be at `~/hbase-operator-tools/hbase-hbck2/target/hbase-hbck2-1.0.0-SNAPSHOT.jar`.
+Please change these values appropriately based on your deployment.
 The above command with no options or arguments passed will dump out the _HBCK2_ help:
 ```
 usage: HBCK2 [OPTIONS] COMMAND <ARGS>